Eguelin/dr-quine/README.md

 - **Colleen:**

-    The first program, `Colleen`, is a quine that prints its own source code in `tmp_Colleen`.
+    The first program, `Colleen`, is a quine that prints its own source code in standard output.

 - **Grace:**